0thm4n3/scripts-upload/README.md

-# scripts-upload
+# scripts uploads
-ham-sec is simple script which upload Files from Compuet To domain Directory.
+A simple scripts which upload Files from Compuet To domain Directory.